Iswarya-S26/Income-expense-Tracker/README.md

 # 💸 Income-Expense Tracker

-A simple and easy-to-use Income-Expense Tracker web application.
-Keep track of your transactions and manage your financial budget with ease.
-This app allows you to add, edit, delete, and view transactions, as well as display your balance.
+A user-friendly Income-Expense Tracker app to manage finances effortlessly.
+Add, edit, delete, and view transactions while tracking your balance and staying on top of your budget with ease.

 ## 🧩 Features